- About Us

 Soften Your Water with a Professionally Installed System from MET Plumbing & Air Conditioning

-If you suspect your home is affected by hard water, installing a water-softening system might be worth it.
-In the Houston, TX area, MET Plumbing & Air Conditioning has been a dependable choice for homeowners seeking professional water softener installation, maintenance, faucet repair, plumbing inspection, and a broad range of general plumbing needs.
+If you suspect that your home is plagued with hard water, it may be time to consider installing a water softening system.
+Throughout the Houston, TX area, homeowners have trusted the local plumbers at MET Plumbing & Air Conditioning for professional water softener installation, softener maintenance, faucet repair, plumbing inspection, and a wide range of other general plumbing needs.